 - This Agreement is made under section 172 of the Fair Work Act 2009. - The employer will take the necessary steps to seek approval of this Agreement under section 186 of the Act - The employer will formally advise the Unions when the Agreement is made in order for the Unions to apply under section 183 of the Fair Work Act 2009 to be covered by the agreement. - It is the intention of this agreement that the Unions will be covered by this Agreement

 1. Scope of Agreement

-1.1 This Agreement shall be known as the Queen Victoria Home Nursing Enterprise Agreement 2015 - 2017 and throughout is referred to as "this Agreement".
+1.1 This Agreement shall be referred to as, Queen Victoria Home Nursing Enterprise Agreement 2021 and throughout is referred to as this Agreement.

 2. Parties Bound